codenprose/langchain-sandbox/README.md

 # langchain-sandbox

-A TypeScript sandbox for LangChain experiments
+A TypeScript sandbox for LangChain experiments.